t-ateya/hierarchical-multi-agent-retrieval-system/README.md

 </tr>
 </table>

-### 🔒 Implementation Access Protocol
+### Implementation Access Protocol

-The complete implementation codebase is maintained in a **private repository** (`hierarchical-multi-agent-retrieval-system-impl`) for IP protection during applications.
+The complete implementation codebase is maintained in a **private companion repository** (`hierarchical-multi-agent-retrieval-system-impl`) for IP protection during applications and is **available for academic review upon request**.

 **To request access**, email **tateya@uco.edu** with: